 As the software development process changes from waterfall to Agile methodology, it becomes essential to use automation for testing.
-Reason being now there are frequent productions, so to perform regression testing, it is advisable to use automation.
+The reason is now there are frequent productions, so to perform regression testing, it is advisable to use automation.

-Automation testing means use an automation tool to execute the test scripts.
-This reduces the human intervention which result in avoiding any human error as well as reduces the test execution time.
+Automation testing means using an automation tool to execute the test scripts.
+This reduces human intervention, which results in avoiding any human error as well as reduces the test execution time.

 Saying this, one should keep in mind that we can’t automate everything.
-The ideal scenario is to automate that part whose ROI (Return of Investment) is higher in terms of automation.
+The ideal scenario is to automate that part whose ROI (Return on Investment) is higher in terms of automation.

 What is Selenium??

-First of all, Selenium is not a single automation Tool like QTP, but it is basically a suite of software’s or set of JAR files to automate web browser across various browsers.
-Selenium is used by many companies, but few to mention are Netflix, Google, HubSpot, Fitbit, and more.
+Firstly, Selenium is not a single automation tool like QTP, but it is basically a suite of software or a set of JAR files to automate web browsers across various browsers.
+Selenium is used by many companies, but a few to mention are Netflix, Google, HubSpot, Fitbit, and more.

 Test Packages of Selenium are:-

 1) Selenium IDE (Integrated Development Environment) – It is an add-on feature on Mozilla Firefox and Chrome.
-It is playback and record tool.
+It is a playback and recording tool.
 You don’t need to know any language for using this tool.

-3) Selenium Grid – Grid supports parallel execution means multiple test scripts can be executed at the same time on multiple browsers.
+3) Selenium Grid – Grid supports parallel execution, which means multiple test scripts can be executed at the same time on multiple browsers.
 Selenium Grid supports distributed test execution.
 So, it will speed up the test execution.

 Selenium Grid follows Hub-node architecture.
 The Hub knows the configuration of each node connected to it.
-When the Hub receives the information that a test needs to be run along with browser and OS information, then it check for the available node with the same combination and send the Selenium command to that node.
+When the Hub receives the information that a test needs to be run along with browser and OS information, then it checks for the available node with the same combination and sends the Selenium command to that node.

 4) Selenium WebDriver – This is the latest version of Selenium.
-In WebDriver, web elements are identified on web browser and then actions are performed on these web elements.
-Selenium WebDriver supports testing of dynamic pages where web elements changes without reloading the page.
+In WebDriver, web elements are identified on a web browser and then actions are performed on these web elements.
+Selenium WebDriver supports the testing of dynamic pages where web elements change without reloading the page.

 WebDriver overcomes the problem of single host origin policy which is present in RC.

-Now question is what is Single Host Origin Policy ??
+Now the question is what is a Single Host Origin Policy ??

-This is an important aspect in web application security model.
-As per this policy, a web browser allows scripts present on first web page to access the data in second web page, provided both the web pages have same origin, means URI scheme, host name and port number are same.
+This is an important aspect of the web application security model.
+As per this policy, a web browser allows scripts present on the first web page to access the data on the second web page, provided both the web pages have the same origin, which means the URI scheme, hostname, and port number are the same.

-We know that there are a lot of automation tools in market like QTP, RFT (Rational Functional Tester) and so on, then why Selenium is so famous.
+We know that there are a lot of automation tools in the market like QTP, RFT (Rational Functional Tester), and so on, then why Selenium is so famous.

-1) Open Source – Selenium is open source tool means no associated cost of licensing.
-So, it is very cost effective in the terms of automating the testing.
+1) Open Source – Selenium is an open-source tool, which means no associated cost of licensing.
+So, it is very cost-effective in the terms of automating the testing.

-Selenium supports a range of browsers like Google Chrome, IE, Mozilla, Opera, Microsoft Edge, Safari, Html Driver.
-It supports different operating systems also such as Windows, MAC, Linux, Android, iOS.
+Selenium supports a range of browsers like Google Chrome, IE, Mozilla, Opera, Microsoft Edge, Safari, and Html Driver.
+It also supports different operating systems such as Windows, MAC, Linux, Android, iOS.

 3) Supports Parallel and Cross Browser Testing -Selenium supports parallel test execution.
 That means we can open multiple browsers at the same time and execute the test cases.
 This decrease the execution time significantly.